Writing material: Early media

 On the Indian subcontinent, principal writing media were made from birch bark, and palm leaf manuscript.
 Palm leaf manuscript was also the major source for writing and painting in South and Southeast Asian countries including Nepal, Sri Lanka, Burma, Thailand, Indonesia and Cambodia.
 The use of paper began only after the 10th century.

-In China, early writing materials included animal bones, later silk, bamboo and wooden slips, until the 2nd century when paper was invented.
-The invention of paper is attributed to a eunuch of the imperial court called Cai Lun in 105 AD However, paper was not introduced to Europe for another thousand years following a battle in 751 AD where a few paper-makers were captured, and thus the technology spread from Baghdad westward, only reaching Spain in the 12th century.
+In China, early writing materials included animal bones, later silk, and bamboo and wooden slips until the 2nd century when paper was invented.
+The invention of paper is attributed to a eunuch of the imperial court called Cai Lun in 105 AD.
+However, paper was not introduced to Europe for another thousand years following a battle in 751 AD where a few paper-makers were captured, and thus the technology spread from Baghdad westward, only reaching Spain in the 12th century.

 Paper

 Cai Lun used old rags, hemp, tree bark, and fishing nets to develop a method of paper-making fundamentally similar to that still used today.